About

 Program notes

 Generate Music is not only a commissioning project—it is also a supergroup.
-Although some artists have collaborated before, this marks the full ensemble’s debut—with sounds that are ethereal, funkyfresh, mystical, raucous, somber, joyful, and everything in between.
+Although some artists have collaborated before, these performances mark the full ensemble’s debut—with sounds that are ethereal, funkyfresh, mystical, raucous, somber, joyful, and everything in between.

 About the artists